 “What do you want?”

-“I’m a dumb-ass human; we’re slow on the uptake.”
+“I’m a dumb-ass human.
+We’re slow on the uptake.”

-“And you think that’ll sate you?”
+“And you think we can sate you?”
 Eun studied her.
 “Because I think you’ll just get hungrier, but you’ll also be lonely, because you won’t have anyone to actively push against.”
 It was Eun’s turn to smile.
-“You need us, bitch.”
+“You need us, Dee.”

 The Pain Lord studied her with narrowed eyes.

 Uh-oh.
 Eun had been counting on Dee to become arrogant and loose-lipped, but maybe she’d pushed it too far.
 Maybe she’d—